ifu-lobuntu/pavanecce-cmmn/pavanecce-cmmn-cfa/progress.md

 - start
 - get initiated commitments
 - get owned commitments
+- counterToInitiator
+- counterToOwner
+- renegotiate
+- renege
+- withdraw

 #2.
 To implement

 ConversationForAction workflow:

 - add conversation (not direct request)
-- counterToInitiator
-- counterToOwner
-- renegotiate
 - counterToRenegotiator
 - counterFromRenegotiator
-- renege
-- withdraw
 - accept new terms

-Introduce custom state transitions for CMMN planning elements:
+- allow inputs and outputs to be removed (currently only additive, maybe use null values but keep the keys)
+- null dates should not override previous agreed dates
+- implement validation for conversationForActionRole (Any, Initiator,Owner,etc.)

-Implement ContractService
+Specify ContractService

 - prepare contract
 - commit to contract
 - consummate contract

+Introduce custom state transitions for CMMN planning elements ( Do this in a separate project):

 Add a 'correlation key' parameter, the central product/offering the initiator is interested in
 - for use in VDML